Superior letter: Use in Spanish

 In Spanish, they are known as letras voladas ('flying letters', in Spain) or voladitas (lit. 'little flying' letters).
 At present, these letters are usually not underlined, though underlining them is acceptable.
-It is ruled that a period must be added immediately before them, despite the fact that this norm is often ignored.
+It is ruled that a period must be added immediately before them, though this norm is often ignored.

 Superior letters are used to shorten various words in order to save space: f.o (folio 'page'); titles: D.a (doña 'Lady, Ms.'); personal compound given names: M.a Cristina (María Cristina) and regular administrative expressions: imp.to (impuesto 'tax').